Photo by Robert Scoble

 Getting Rid Of Britney

 To begin searching, we start with the most simple search term.
-Let’s type
+Let’s type spears into Google.

 Guess what comes up?